 The standard conditions of approval require that any exterior winery equipment be enclosed or muffled and maintained so as not to create a noise disturbance in accordance with the Napa County Code.
-The proposed marketing activities could create additional noise impacts, with the submitted marketing plan including an additional four (4) events on an annual basis with the largest events permitting up to 40 guests.
+The proposed marketing activities could create additional noise impacts, with the submitted marketing plan including eight (8) events on an annual basis with the largest events permitting up to 100 guests.
 The Napa County Noise Ordinance, which was adopted in 1984, sets the maximum permissible received sound level for a residence in a rural area as 45 dBA between the hours of 10 p.m. and 7 a.m.
-While the 45 dBA limitation is strict (45 dBA is roughly equivalent to the sound generated by a quiet conversation), the area surrounding the subject property is developed, with large lot residential uses and vineyards with the nearest residence located approximately 500 feet from still house building site.
-The potential for the creation of significant noise from visitation is significantly reduced, since the tasting areas are predominantly within the winery (hospitality building) itself.
+While the 45 dBA limitation is strict (45 dBA is roughly equivalent to the sound generated by a quiet conversation), the area surrounding the subject property is developed, with large lot residential uses and vineyards with the nearest residence located approximately 1,350 feet from the site.
+The potential for the creation of significant noise from visitation is significantly reduced, since the tasting area is predominantly within the winery (hospitality building) itself.
 Continuing enforcement of Napa County's Noise Ordinance by the Division of Environmental Health and the Napa County Sheriff, including the prohibition against amplified music, should further ensure that marketing events and other winery activities do not create a significant noise impact.
-Events and non-amplified music, including clean-up are required to finish by 10:00 p.m.
+Events and nonamplified music, including clean-up are required to finish by 10:00 p.m.
 The proposed project would not result in long-term significant permanent noise impacts.